Battlemage: Magic by Mail

 Reviews

-- The game offers a good level of character customization, allowing players to choose their appearance, sexuality, and magic type, which affects the story's outcomes.
+- The game offers extensive character customization options, including appearance, sexuality, and magic types, which can affect the story's outcomes.

-- The writing is generally well-crafted with minimal grammar mistakes, and the world-building is reasonably coherent.
+- The writing is generally well-crafted with minimal grammar mistakes, and the world-building is reasonably solid.

-- Players can experience multiple endings based on their choices, providing a sense of agency and replayability.
+- Players can experience multiple endings based on their choices, adding replayability to the game.

-- The pacing of the story is rushed, particularly towards the end, making it difficult for players to fully engage with the plot and character development.
+- The pacing of the story is rushed, particularly in the latter half, making it difficult for players to fully engage with the plot and character development.

-- Necromancy and some other magic schools are perceived as ineffective in combat, leading to frustration among players who invested in those abilities.
+- Certain magic schools, like necromancy, feel underwhelming and ineffective in combat, leading to frustration for players who invest in them.

-- Many characters lack depth and substance, resulting in a less immersive experience and making it hard for players to form meaningful connections.
+- Many characters lack depth and substance, making it hard for players to form meaningful connections or feel invested in their relationships.

 - 12 % positive mentions